Regional Geography of temperate zone 1900-3-GOU-GL

 Assessment criteria

-1. Conducting a 45-minute mini-workshop in pairs on a selected topic from the list (possibility of developing your own topic, after consulting with the tutor) - 60%.
+1. Conducting a 45-minute mini-workshop during class on a selected topic from the provided list (it is also possible to propose an individual topic after consultation with the class instructor) – 70%.

-The tutorial grade is 45%, and the lecture grade is 55% of the final subject grade.
-Failure to pass the exercises makes it impossible to take the exam in the lecture.
+The class grade constitutes 45% of the final course grade, while the lecture grade constitutes 55% of the final course grade.
+Failure to pass the classes makes it impossible to take the lecture exam.

 Bibliography